Sodium phenylbutyrate: Adverse effects

 Nearly 1/4 of women may experience an adverse effect of amenorrhea or menstrual dysfunction.
-Appetite loss is seen is 4% of patients.
+Appetite loss is seen in 4% of patients.
 Body odor due to metabolization of phenylbutyrate affects 3% of patients, and 3% experience unpleasant tastes.
 Gastrointestinal symptoms and mostly mild indications of neurotoxicity are also seen in less than 2% of patients, among several other reported adverse effects.
 Administration during pregnancy is not recommended because sodium phenylbutyrate treatment could mimic maternal phenylketonuria due to the production of phenylalanine, potentially causing fetal brain damage.

 Research

 Urea cycle disorders

 Sodium phenylbutyrate administration was discovered to lead to an alternative nitrogen disposal pathway by Dr. Saul Brusilow, Mark Batshaw and colleagues at the Johns Hopkins School of Medicine in the early 1980s, due to some serendipitous discoveries.
 They had studied ketoacid therapy for another inborn error of metabolism, citrullinemia, in the late 1970s and they noticed that arginine treatment led to an increase of nitrogen in the urine and a drop in ammonia in the blood.
 The researchers spoke to Norman Radin about this finding, and he remembered a 1914 article on using sodium benzoate to reduce urea excretion.
-Another 1919 article had used sodium phenylacetate, and so the researchers treated 5 patients with hyperammonemia with benzoate and phenylacetate and published a report in Science.
+Another 1919 article had used sodium phenylacetate, and so the researchers treated five patients with hyperammonemia with benzoate and phenylacetate and published a report in Science.
 In 1982 and 1984, the researchers published on using benzoate and arginine for urea cycle disorders in the NEJM.
 Use of sodium phenylbutyrate was introduced in the early 1990s, as it lacks the odor of phenylacetate.